 Or you can contact the Benton County Extension Office at 541-766-6750.

 We encourage all interested participants to attend gardening workshops and events to increase their knowledge while waiting for the class to be offered each year.
 Check out our gardening classes & events!

 You may be a Master Gardener as long as you wish.
 A few have remained active since the first class was held in 1978.
 Others have remained active since their training.
 Many become members of Benton County Master Gardener Association.
 This association holds monthly meetings to become better acquainted with each other, to have fun, to gain additional knowledge, and to plan community and educational gardening activities.

 Master Gardener certification is only valid for one year.
 After that each year, MGs must attend at least six hours of an educational class.
 Example are OMGA Mini-College, Insights into Gardening, or PNW classes.
 Additionally MGs must volunteer for at least ten outreach hours.
 This might include staffing plant clinics, working in the demo garden at an event, or teaching a class.

 Complete the Master Gardener Basic Training from the comfort of your own home.
-Click here for more information about the online program.
+Find out more about the online Master Gardener program.

 Benton County Extension